Kickstarting for Good

 - Ecosystem: The programme is part of ProVeg’s first-of-its-kind startup incubator with a unique position and ecosystem of founders, mentors, and industry professionals

 Our two-month programme offers an intensive curriculum with exclusive networking opportunities.
-The programme includes two intensive periods in Berlin in October and December; it culminates in a funding-focused Demo Day.
+The programme includes two intensive periods in Berlin; it culminates in a funding-focused Demo Day.
 Selected participants each receive a grant of up to 5,000 euros to cover travel costs and the time needed for the programme.

 Our team of founders, funders, mentors, and researchers will help you identify the best approaches and right co-founder(s).
 Evaluate and validate your idea, set up a budget, dive into cost-effectiveness, develop a theory of change, and learn the fundraising ropes.